Arizona Divorce Attorneys | Hildebrand Law, PC

 Our group uses a very organized and comprehensive approach for all of our clients’ cases.
 So, how are we different than other law firms?
 The answer is simple.
 Our attorneys have a caseload of about half of other Arizona family law attorneys.

-Our founder, Chris Hildebrand, believes that overloading a lawyer with 50 cases or more doesn’t allow them to concentrate on their clients’ cases long enough to master those cases.
+We believe overloading a lawyer with 50 cases or more doesn’t allow an attorney to concentrate on their clients’ cases long enough to succeed.

-However, if our lawyers had their caseloads cut in half, every attorney at the firm would have more time to move faster and more thoroughly on our cases than other law firms.
+However, our lawyers have more time to move faster and more thoroughly on a case because our lawyers have half the caseload found at other law firms.
 That is the Hildebrand Law difference!